gabrieldu4rte/randonmon/README.md

 # RandomMon

 RandomMon is a web game where you choose a random starter Pokémon from a list of 3 options, and after that, you must battle with randomly generated Pokémon.
+This project uses the **PokéAPI** to generate the Pokémon, and the battle moves.

+Check out the API here: [PokéAPI](https://pokeapi.co/)

 # Features